Support for family life

 The goal of work-life balance is making sure everyone has a chance for a healthy life outside work, whether they have a family or not.
 Single people in Denmark often have a busy calendar full of sports clubs, friend meet-ups, and volunteer commitments.

 Helping families thrive means both mothers and fathers are allowed to leave work at a reasonable hour to pick up their children from daycare, or to take a paid day off work if a child is ill.
-When a new baby arrives, the woman giving birth receives 14 weeks off from work, while the other parent has two weeks after the birth - all with full pay.
-Afterwards, the parents can split a total of 32 weeks paid time off work.
+When a new baby arrives, the person giving birth receives 14 weeks off from work, while the other parent has two weeks after the birth - all with full pay Afterwards both parents have the right to 9 weeks paid leave and can spilt up to 13 weeks paid leave.

 Danish companies do their best to be flexible if parents need time for children's medical or dentist appointments, or for their own.
 Coming to work sick in Denmark is considered very poor manners.
 Instead, employees are encouraged to stay home and recover quickly.